-(a) Conversion from Chapter 7 to Chapter 13.
-See Vt.
-LBR 9013-1(e).

-(b) Conversion from Chapter 11 to Chapter 7.

-If a chapter 11 debtor seeks to convert to chapter 7, the debtor may seek this relief by filing an ex parte motion affirming that the requirements of § 1112(a) have been met and serving a copy of the motion on the United States trustee.
+- (a) Conversion from Chapter 7 to Chapter 13.
+See Local Rule 9013-1(e). - (b) Conversion from Chapter 11 to Chapter 7.
+A chapter 11 debtor may seek conversion to chapter 7 by filing an ex parte motion affirming that the requirements of § 1112(a) have been met and serving a copy of the motion on the United States Trustee.

-VT.
-LBR 1019-1.
+RULE 1019-1.
 FILING OF THE CHAPTER 13 TRUSTEE'S FINAL REPORT AND ACCOUNT, AND NOTICE OF TRUSTEE'S PROPOSED REFUND OR DISBURSEMENT OF FUNDS ON HAND, ON CONVERSION OF A CASE FROM CHAPTER 13 TO CHAPTER 7.

-(a) Filing of Trustee's Final Report and Account after Conversion.

-When a chapter 13 case is converted to a case under chapter 7, the chapter 13 trustee shall file, and transmit to the United States trustee, a final report and account, not later than 60 days after conversion of the case.

-(b) Notice of Refund or Disbursement of Funds on Hand.

-- (1) If the chapter 13 trustee has funds on hand at the time a notice of conversion of a case from chapter 13 to chapter 7 is filed, then within 14 days of the conversion, the chapter 13 trustee shall file a "Standing Trustee's Notice of Refund" (the "Notice").
-The Notice shall indicate the amount of funds the chapter 13 trustee has on hand, the source of those funds, if known, whether those funds were derived from the debtor's post-petition wages, and to whom the chapter 13 trustee proposes to disburse those funds. - (2) If the source of the funds on hand was post-petition wages, no further notice is necessary and the chapter 13 trustee may refund those funds to the debtor, as set forth in this Rule. - (3) If the source of the funds was other than post-petition wages and totals more than \$400, then the chapter 13 trustee shall serve a copy of the Notice on the debtor, the debtor's attorney, the chapter 7 trustee, and all parties listed on the master mailing list.

-(c) Objection to Proposed Refund or Disbursement of Funds.

-The chapter 7 trustee and any interested parties shall have seven days within which to file an objection to the proposed refund or disbursement of funds, or otherwise assert a claim to the funds the chapter 13 trustee held as of the date of conversion.
+- (a) Filing of Trustee's Final Report and Account after Conversion.
+When a chapter 13 case is converted to a case under chapter 7, the chapter 13 trustee shall file, and transmit to the United States Trustee, a final report and account, not later than 60 days after conversion of the case. - (b) Notice of Refund or Disbursement of Funds on Hand. - (1) If the chapter 13 trustee has funds on hand at the time of a notice of conversion of a case from chapter 13 to chapter 7, the chapter 13 trustee shall file and serve a "Standing Trustee's Notice of Refund" (the "Notice").
+The Notice shall indicate the amount of funds the chapter 13 trustee has on hand and the source of those funds, if known. - (2) If the source of the funds on hand is post-petition wages, post-petition income, or other sources other than non-exempt funds or property, the trustee may pay the refund to the debtor without filing the Notice. - (3) The Notice shall be served on the debtor, the debtor's attorney, the chapter 7 trustee, and all parties listed on the master mailing list. - (c) Objection to Proposed Refund or Disbursement of Funds.
+Any objection to the Notice shall be filed within seven days. - (d) Order Authorizing Refund or Disbursement of Funds on Hand.
+The chapter 13 trustee shall obtain an order authorizing the refund or disbursement of funds.
+In the event an objection to the Notice is filed, the chapter 13 trustee shall not disburse the funds on hand until the Court enters an order adjudicating the objection and specifying how the funds are to be disbursed.

-(d) Order Authorizing Refund or Disbursement of Funds on Hand.

-The chapter 13 trustee shall obtain an order authorizing the refund or disbursement of funds, consistent with the following:

-- (1) In the event all funds on hand came from the debtor's post-petition wages, and no objection was filed within seven days of the filing of the Notice, the chapter 13 trustee shall promptly disburse the funds on hand to the debtor. - (2) In the event the funds on hand came, in full or in part, from a source other than the debtor's post-petition wages, and no objection was filed within seven days of the service of the Notice, the chapter 13 trustee shall promptly disburse the funds on hand in the manner set forth in the Notice. - (3) In the event an objection to the Notice is filed, the chapter 13 trustee shall not disburse the funds on hand until the Court enters an order adjudicating the objection and specifying how the funds are to be disbursed.

-VT.
-LBR 1072-1.
-LOCATION OF COURT HEARINGS AND WHERE TO FILE DOCUMENTS.

-(a) Hearing Location.

-The Court will convene hearings in both Rutland and Burlington, Vermont, at least once each month, at which attorneys and parties may appear remotely under certain circumstances.
-Movants must schedule hearings in the location where the first meeting of creditors is scheduled, unless the interested parties agree otherwise or the movant demonstrates exigent circumstances warrant a change in location.
-All hearing notices must specify the location of the hearing and the circumstances under which attorneys and parties may attend remotely.
-See Vt.
-LBR 9013-2(c)(2).

-(b) Filing Location.

-Except by leave of the Court or a showing of exigent circumstances, any non-electronic documents filed in connection with a hearing must be filed with the Clerk, regardless of where the hearing is to be held.
-Non-electronic filings may be sent via first-class mail to the U.S. Bankruptcy Court, P.O.
-Box 1663, Burlington, Vermont 05402-1663 or hand-delivered to either the U.S Bankruptcy Court, 11 Elmwood Avenue, 2nd floor, Burlington, Vermont, 05401, or the U.S. Bankruptcy Court, 151 West Street, 2nd floor, Rutland, Vermont, 05701.